paradisec-archive/PARADISEC_workflows/02_getting-started.md

 #### Preliminary exploration of your files

 Before you contact PARADISEC, take a look at your files and determine how you want your collection(s) organised.
 Do you need one collection?
 Or more than one?
 This is the time for you to reflect upon how you want your material organised in the archive.
+What file formats do you have?

 #### Information to provide to PARADISEC

 Once you have decided which files you would like to archive, come up with a name and description for your collection.
 As for the Collection ID, PARADISEC administrators can help you come up with this- the collection ID should be a unique identifier (could be your initials in all caps and a digit, or the ISO language code).

 *Example collection IDs: **JM1, JCM4, OE1, MEU1, etc.** <br>
-The digit is strongly suggested as it will distinguish your collection from that of someone with the same initials (John Mansfield, Julia Miller, etc), but also allows for multiple collections, should you require, e.g. **JM1, JM2...
-JM85***.

 Summary of information needed when you are ready to contact PARADISEC:

 * Collection ID (we will help you come up with this)
 * A brief title of your collection
 * A more detailed description of your collection
-* Funding body (if applicable) (e.g. ARC, ELDP, etc.)
-* Grant identifier (if applicable) (e.g. CoEDL = CE140100041 or Wellsprings = FL130100111)
+* Funding body (if applicable) (e.g. ARC, ELDP, etc.) and grant identifier (if applicable) (e.g. CoEDL = CE140100041 or Wellsprings = FL130100111)

 ### STEP 3: Organise materials to be sent to collection